airtlab/ConvLSTM4AD/README.md

 # Citations

-Please, cite this study and the original databases to which such sMRI scans belong.
+Please, cite this study** and the original databases to which such sMRI scans belong.

+**The link will be provided as soon as the paper is available online.